-As suggested in the article, the distance from Leh to Lamayuru is 125 km only and with such good road conditions, you can always make a day trip from Leh to Lamayuru.
-However, if you have time and you are not traveling on Srinagar Leh Highway but want to visit Lamayuru from Leh itself, then you can follow the below two day Leh to Lamayuru itinerary
+As suggested in the article, the distance from Leh to Lamayuru is 125 km only, and with such good road conditions, you can always make a day trip from Leh to Lamayuru.
+However, if you have time and you are not traveling on Srinagar Leh Highway but want to visit Lamayuru from Leh itself, then you can follow the below two days, Leh, to Lamayuru itinerary

 Day 1 | Leh – Sham Valley – Lamayuru

-While going back to Leh from Lamayuru, you can take the Aryan villages route via Dah village and Hanuthang village to experience the local culture up there.
+While going back to Leh from Lamayuru, you can take the route of the Aryan village via Dah village and Hanuthang village to experience the local culture up there.
 As it will be a long route, you need to start early in the day from Lamayuru otherwise, you will not be able to spend much time at Dah – Hanuthang villages.

 Other Important Tips